trailblazer/trailblazer.github.io/gems/reform/prepopulator.md

 ## Execution

 The blocks are run in form instance context, meaning you have access to all possible data you might need.
+With a symbol, the same-named method will be called on the form instance, too.

 Note that you have to assign the pre-populated values to the form by using setters.
-The form will automatically create nested forms for you.
+In turn, the form will automatically create nested forms for you.

 This is especially cool when populating collections.